JessyD/model-zoo-cookiecutter/README.md

 "example_name": "example_name",
 "author_name": "Your name (or your organization/team)",
-"description": "A short description of the example.", "dataset_url": "The url for downloading the dataset using datalad"
+"description": "A short description of the example.", "dataset_path": "The local path to the dataset being used"
 ```

 **4. This will create the following directory tree:**